bruce2008github/eHttpBench/README.md

 *****************************************************************************************************
 Build:

-   1) Make sure you have install the erlang(http://www.erlang.org/)
+   1) Make sure you have installed the erlang(http://www.erlang.org/)

    2) run make command